ID1019/functional-programming/seminars/huffman/README.md

 ## Huffman overview

-Huffman coding can divided into two parts, one part is how to construct the coding tables and the other, much simpler, is how to encode or decode a text using the tables.
+Huffman coding can be divided into two parts, one part is how to construct the coding tables and the other, much simpler, is how to encode or decode a text using the tables.